On this page

 - to support a child with disabilities or learning difficulties

-- to make sure the health, safety and welfare of the child or of staff and students at the school the child attends.
+- to ensure the health, safety and welfare of the child or of staff and students at the school the child attends.

 The Chief Executive can direct that a child currently enrolled in a government school be enrolled in another school if they’re satisfied that the student has been enrolled on the basis of false or misleading information.
 For example, falsely stating a child lives in a particular school zone at the time of enrolment.